spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 #### Updating your Binaries

+> IMPORTANT: Please check the [important changes](#important-changes) section at the top of this page to see the changes before running your updates.

 When new binaries are out we need to log into our server as the <user> which we initially set up our loki-launcher on.

 Run the following command to update our loki-launcher: